-Any investigator proposing a study that may involve discomfort or distress, even if it is relieved by analgesics or anesthetics, must perform a literature search to assure that there is no other viable alternative methodology.
-It is important to note that a large variety of non-animal (in vitro, or test tube) studies are performed at our company prior to or instead of animal studies.
-Research animals are used only to answer important scientific questions or fulfill a regulatory requirement.
-Animals involved in research within MRL are all specifically bred for research purposes.
+Any investigator proposing a study that may involve discomfort or distress, even if it is relieved by analgesics or anesthetics, must perform a literature search to assure that there is no viable alternative methodology.
+It is important to note that a large variety of nonanimal (in vitro, or test tube) studies are performed at our company prior to or instead of animal studies.
+Research animals are used only to address important scientific questions or fulfill a regulatory requirement.
+Animals involved in research within MRL are all bred specifically for research purposes.

 Additionally, all of our company sites hosting animal-based research have active and engaged IACUCs or ERCs that review, approve and monitor research studies.
-The committee membership includes veterinarians and scientists knowledgeable in animal-based research and often includes nonscientists and community members.
+The committee membership includes veterinarians and scientists knowledgeable in animal-based research and, often, nonscientists and community members.
 Committees review proposed animal studies and animal care facilities and investigate, as appropriate, any research-animal welfare concerns.
-The IACUCs/ERCs regularly communicate with and provide status reports to our company’s IO regarding animal welfare compliance.
+The IACUCs/ERCs regularly communicate with and provide status reports to our company’s institutional officials regarding animal welfare compliance.

-As of the end of 2015, all of our research facilities are accredited by AAALAC.
+As of the end of 2016, all of our MRL research facilities were accredited by AAALAC.

-We perform due diligence on and monitor external laboratories that perform animal studies on our behalf, and hold them accountable for the same regulations and standards that govern our internal animal research.
-Animal studies may not begin until a site has been approved by our Animal Welfare Compliance Assurance Group.
+We perform due diligence on and monitor contract laboratories that perform animal studies on our behalf to ensure that our company’s expectations for animal care and use and regulatory compliance are met.
 All agreements with contract laboratories include terms regarding our company’s expectations for animal care and use as well as regulatory compliance.
-Additionally, animal research conducted at third-party laboratories is subject to protocol review by a company’s IACUC/ERC or an equivalent committee.
+Additionally, animal research conducted at contract laboratories is subject to protocol review by a company’s IACUC/ERC or an equivalent committee.
 Noncompliance with regulations or standards can lead to termination of the relationship.

 We are committed to the philosophy of using the best scientific methodologies and animal alternatives whenever possible or permissible by law.
 To promote this commitment we subscribe to the “3 Rs”—replacement, reduction and refinement—for animal-based research.

-Replacement — using nonanimal systems or less-sentient species (for example, cell cultures, computer modeling, bacterial assays, and fly or worm models).
+Replacement — using nonanimal systems or less-sentient species (e.g., cell cultures, computer modeling, bacterial assays, and fly or worm models).
 Our scientists have access to specialized software that searches the scientific literature for viable alternatives to animal research.
 In addition, the company employs information specialists in our research library, trained by the Animal Welfare Information Center of the U.S. National Agricultural Library, to assist our scientists in identifying potential animal alternatives.
 We also have extensive in vitro expertise and investments, including an in vitro department that develops and utilizes nonanimal research methods (cell cultures) in the discovery and development of new medicines and therapies, and experts in computer modeling and simulation.

 Since 1994, in support of the 3-R philosophy, we have presented an Animal Alternative Award annually to the team or teams of our company’s scientists that develop new techniques to support the alternative principle and publish their work to share innovations with the greater scientific community.
-Awards have been given for reducing the number of animals used by utilizing sophisticated telemetric monitoring, replacing a dog model with a guinea pig model and applying imaging techniques such as MRI to reduce the number of animals needed for tumor studies.
+Awards have been given for developing and utilizing an in vitro liver screening assay, reducing the number of animals used by utilizing sophisticated telemetric monitoring, replacing a dog model with a guinea pig model, and applying imaging techniques such as MRI to reduce the number of animals needed for tumor studies.